-- Failure to rotate your tires as recommended by Michelin voids the treadwear warranty. - The mileage warranty on each rear tire will be half that specified for tires that cannot be rotated as recommended by Michelin because the tire size on the front axle of the vehicle is different from that on the rear axle. - MICHELIN® Self-Supporting Zero Pressure (ZP) tires have the same mileage warranty as the standard tire line of which they are a part, up to, but not exceeding, 30,000 miles. - No treadwear warranty for tires used in commercial applications (such as mail carrier, taxi cab or ride sharing vehicles). - DOT-approved competition tires (e.g., MICHELIN® Pilot® Sport Cup 2 tires) are excluded from any mileage warranty. - Motor Tricycle vehicles are excluded from treadwear mileage warranties and the MICHELIN® Promise PlanTM. - Winter tires must be used during winter months only.
-These include the months of September through April, defined as a period beginning on or after September 1st of a given year and ending no later than April 30th of the following year.
-MICHELIN® winter tires require documentation of the timing of the installation and removal of the tires each winter to maintain coverage under the limited warranty for treadwear. - No treadwear warranty for tires delivered as original equipment on your vehicle. - You must be the original purchaser of tires to participate in the Treadwear Warranty.
+- Failure to rotate your tires as recommended by Michelin voids the treadwear warranty. - The mileage warranty on each rear tire will be half that specified for tires that cannot be rotated as recommended by Michelin because the tire size on the front axle of the vehicle is different from that on the rear axle. - MICHELIN Self-Supporting Zero Pressure (ZP) tires have the same mileage warranty as the standard tire line of which they are a part, up to, but not exceeding, 50,000 kilometres. - No treadwear warranty for tires used in commercial applications (such as mail carrier, taxi cab or ride sharing vehicles). - DOT-approved competition tires (e.g., MICHELIN® PILOT® Sport CUP and PILOT Sport CUP 2 tires are excluded from any mileage warranty). - Motor Tricycle vehicles are excluded from treadwear mileage warranties and the MICHELIN® Promise Plan.TM - Winter tires must be used during winter months only.
+These include the months of September through April, defined as a period beginning on or after September 1 of a given year and ending no later than April 30 of the following year.
+MICHELIN winter tires require documentation of the timing of the installation and removal of the tires each winter to maintain coverage under the limited warranty for treadwear.